falcosecurity/rules/CONTRIBUTING.md

 - Each rule conforms to the [Style Guide of Falco Rules](https://falco.org/docs/rules/style-guide/).
 - In particular, the [Rules Maturity Framework](#rules-maturity-framework) is honored.

-> Note: Any rule that would require using the `-A` flag (enabling high-volume syscalls) cannot be accepted beyond `maturity_sandbox` due to performance impact reasons.
+> Note: Any rule that would require using the `-A` flag (enabling high-volume syscalls) cannot be accepted beyond `maturity_sandbox` and `enabled: false` due to performance impact reasons.
+At the moment, we discourage upstream rules based on high-volume syscalls.
+However, this assessment may change as Falco evolves.

 *Correctness*